anamrood/cis260-guestbook-project/README.md

 * **Goal:** Finalize project documentation and code review.
 * **Accomplished (Nov 23):** Reviewed the entire project to ensure all code comments are clear and accurate.
 Proofread the new `README.md` structure and verified that the "How to Run" instructions are correct.
 The project documentation is now complete and ready for final submission.
 * **Next Step:** Prepare for the Final Presentation.

+**Week 14 (November 24 - 30)**
+* **Goal:** Prepare materials and practice for the Final Presentation.
+* **Accomplished (Nov 30):** Created the final 10-slide PowerPoint presentation.
+This included outlining the project architecture, detailing the technical stack, and documenting the challenges faced (CSS specificity, Git conflicts).
+I also recorded a video demonstration of the working application to embed in the slides for a smoother presentation.
+**Next Step:** Deliver the Final Presentation.